 Our Brazilian subsidiary has been assessed for commercial taxes on its purchases of imported software for the period January to September 2002.
-The principal amount of the tax assessed for this period was 12.7 million Brazilian reais.
+The principal amount of the tax assessed for this period was 12,700 Brazilian reais.
 Although we believe we have valid defenses to the payment of the assessed taxes, as well as any amounts due for the unassessed period from October 2002 to December 2005, after consultation with counsel and consideration of legislation enacted in February 2007, it is our opinion that it is probable that we may be required to pay all or some of these taxes.
 Accordingly, we recorded a net charge to cost of sales of \$30,134 in 2007 to establish a liability for these taxes assessable through December 2005.
 The legislation enacted in February 2007 provides that such taxes are not assessable on software imports after January 1, 2006.
-In the fourth quarters of 2009 and 2008, we released a portion of this commercial tax reserve amounting to \$9,758 and \$8,224, respectively, (17.1 million and 19.6 million Brazilian reais at a December 2009 exchange rate of 1.741 and December 2008 exchange rate of 2.330 Brazilian reais to the U.S. dollar, respectively).
-These partial reserve releases were related to the unassessed periods from January through December 2004 and January through December 2003, respectively, for which it is our opinion, after consultation with counsel, that the statute of limitations for an assessment from Brazilian tax authorities has expired.
-The remaining amount of liability at July 3, 2010 and January 2, 2010 was 28.2 million Brazilian reais (approximately \$15,800 and \$16,200 at July 3, 2010 and January 2, 2010, respectively, based on the exchange rate prevailing on those dates of 1.779 and 1.741 Brazilian reais, respectively, to the U.S. dollar).
+In the fourth quarters of 2009 and 2008, we released a portion of this commercial tax reserve amounting to \$9,758 and \$8,224, respectively, (17,100 and 19,600 Brazilian reais at a December 2009 exchange rate of 1.741 and December 2008 exchange rate of 2.330 Brazilian reais to the U.S. dollar, respectively).
+These partial reserve releases were related to the unassessed periods from January through December 2003, respectively, for which it is our opinion, after consultation with counsel, that the statute of limitations for an assessment from Brazilian tax authorities has expired.
+The remaining amount of liability at October 2, 2010 and January 2, 2010 was 28,200 Brazilian reais (approximately \$16,800 and \$16,200 at October 2, 2010 and January 2, 2010, respectively, based on the exchange rate prevailing on those dates of 1.681 and 1.741 Brazilian reais, respectively, to the U.S. dollar).

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in 000s, except per share data) (Unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Amounts in 000s, except share data)

+(Unaudited)

-While the tax authorities may seek to impose interest and penalties in addition to the tax as discussed above, we continue to believe that we have valid defenses to the assessment of interest and penalties, which as of July 3, 2010 potentially amount to approximately \$13,500 and \$11,900, respectively, based on the exchange rate prevailing on that date of 1.779 Brazilian reais to the U.S. dollar.
-Therefore, we have not established an additional reserve for interest and penalties as we have determined that an unfavorable outcome with respect to interest and penalties is currently not probable.
+While the tax authorities may seek to impose interest and penalties in addition to the tax as discussed above, which potentially aggregate to approximately \$27,400 as of October 2, 2010 based on the exchange rate prevailing on that date of 1.681 Brazilian reais to the U.S. dollar, we continue to believe that we have valid defenses to the assessment of interest and penalties and that payment is not probable.
+Therefore, we have not established an additional reserve for such amounts.
 We will continue to vigorously pursue administrative and judicial action to challenge the current, and any subsequent assessments.
 However, we can make no assurances that we will ultimately be successful in defending any such assessments, if made.